hukumjain/openshift-sep-2022-batch1/Day7/README.md

 https://medium.com/tektutor/openshift-ci-cd-with-tekton-faa88ba45656
 </pre>

+## CI/CD Build Servers
+- Jenkins (opensource)
+- Cloudbees (Enterprise Jenkins - with official support)
+- TeamCity
+- Bamboo
+- Microsoft Team Foundation Server (TFS)
+- Jenkins-x (Runs within Kubernetes and uses TekTon for CI/CD)
+- TekTon
+- ArgoCD

+## Jenkins/Cloudbees/TeamCity/Bamboo/TFS
+- a dedicated server will host these CI/CD platform
+- it uses the file-system to store all the Jobs in a specific workspace folders
+- Jenkins/Cloudbees comes with many plugins to integrate various type of Version Control
+- Server will be running 24x7(365 days) so that it get's notification when someone does code

 ## TekTon
 - is a knative CI/CD Framework that can be deployed and used with Kubernetes/OpenShift
 - it is a opensource project